sophwest/Westrop_S_SVG_Icons/README.md

 ***01/18/2023*** - Made a couple Pokeball SVG's in Illustrator
 ***01/19/2023*** - Finished SVG's
 ***01/20/2023*** - Optimized SVG's and created repo.
 ***01/20/2023*** - Cried because my ai file got corrupted and I lost my optimized svg's!
 Put in placeholder image for the time being.
 ***01/21/2023*** - Re-did SVG's!
 Added optimized SVG's to the images.
-Wrestled with CSS grid and gave up on that and took the grid out.
+Wrestled with CSS grid for like 6 hours and gave up on that and took the grid out.
+***01/21/2023*** - Styled to the best of my ability before just moving on to Javascript.
+Added Javascript.

 ## Credits